jj1bdx/avrhwrng/README.md

 The code will run either on ATmega168 or ATmega328P.

+See `noiseshield-v2/` directory for the schematics (drawn by xcircuit).
+The entire circuits can be built on a standard Arduino prototype board.

 ## Changes for Version 2

 * 25-SEP-2015: Add Timer 0 synchronization code